-Our advanced cardiac imaging includes cardiac CT scanning, cardiac MRI and echocardiography.
+Our advanced cardiac imaging includes cardiac CT scanning, cardiac MRI, cardiac PET and echocardiography.
 These procedures are noninvasive and essentially painless, requiring only an IV insertion in some instances.
 All of the imaging can be performed in a comfortable outpatient setting.

 - Cardiac CT uses contrast injections to conduct a coronary angiography and to assess your coronary artery calcium scoring.

 - Cardiac MRI is the only nonsurgical way to see scarring in your heart after a heart attack and is the most accurate evaluation of heart muscle function.
 It is often used for preoperative and postoperative evaluation of congenital heart disease.

 - Cardiac PET is a nuclear based technique that allows the detection and quantification of myocardial ischemia and blood flow.
 It can also be used to detect inflammation in conditions such as sarcoidosis and to detect infection in patients with cardiac devices or prosthesis.

 - Echocardiography, or echo, uses high-frequency sound waves to visualize the heart muscle, heart valves (doorways between the heart’s chambers) and blood flow.